flinder/flinder.github.io/_posts/2016-03-24-intro-to-text-analysis.md

 <pre><code class="python">[u'@faineg', u'@JM_Ashby', u'NEVER', u'treat', u'your', u'opponents', u'with', u'humanity,', u"that's", u'just', u'weakness', u'and', u'ISIS', u'and/or', u'Trump', u'only', u'respects', u'STRENGTHs']
 </code></pre>

 This works.
 Now we just have to count how often each token appears per tweet and do it for all tweets.
+After splitting them we will count how often every word appears and store it in a data structure called `dictionary`.
+A dictionary works like `json`, that is each entry of the dictionary consists of a key and a value.
+In our case its `'token': count`.

 <pre><code class="python"># Empty list to store the 'bag-of-words' representation of each tweet
 bow_tweets = []